Build a Tailwind modal with Angular and NgRx

 export class ModalComponent implements OnInit {

-modalState$ = this.layoutFacade.modalState$;
+modalState$ = this.layoutFacade.modalState$

 constructor(private layoutFacade: LayoutFacade) {}

-private readonly unsubscribe$ = new Subject();
+private readonly unsubscribe$ = new Subject()

 ngOnInit(): void {